What is retrofit?

 The UK’s 29 million homes are responsible for around 14% of the country’s total greenhouse gas emissions.
 To reduce carbon dioxide emissions and tackle climate change, almost all existing housing in the UK will need some form of retrofit.

 To meet the UK Government’s 2050 ‘net Zero’ target retrofitting will need to be done at scale and pace.

 Bruton Town Council declared a Climate and Ecological Emergency in March 2019.
 At the same time, it established a Climate and Ecological Emergency Working Group to advise the Council on the steps it needed to take to meet its 2030 zero carbon target.

 The Working Group wanted to try and find a way for a small investment to make a big difference to emissions.
 Retrofit appeared to fit this bill, and in July 2020 the Town Council started informal conversations with the Centre for Sustainable Energy (‘CSE’), an established national charity, to develop the project.

 CSE’s experience is that many householders have the means and the wish to improve the energy performance of their property, but do not know where to start.
 There is no reason to suppose that this is not the case in Bruton, Castle Cary and their surrounds.
 In March 2021 Somerset County Council awarded Bruton Town Council £75,000 from its Climate Emergency Community Fund, making it possible for the project to go ahead.
 Bruton Town Council is also supporting the project financially (which is why the service is free of charge in Bruton and its neighbouring parishes).
-Castle Cary Town Council supports the project but has not made a financial contribution for the year 2021-22.
+Castle Cary Town Council supports the project but has not made a financial contribution.